refraction-networking/water-rs/README.md

 The Go implementation of the runtime library can be found in [water-go](https://github.com/gaukas/water).

+## Be Water

+> Empty your mind, be formless, shapeless, like water.
+If you put water into a cup, it becomes the cup.
+You put water into a bottle and it becomes the bottle.
+You put it in a teapot, it becomes the teapot.
+Now, water can flow or it can crash.
+Be water, my friend.
+>
+> -- Bruce Lee

 ## Contents

 The repo contains 2 main components: